The trilemma associated with governing an open economy in an international market suggests that nation-states can only have two of the following:

 If UK investors fear a default they will sell their UK government bonds.
 Interest rates (bond yield) will rise and the price of the pound will drop.
 Pounds will be sold in the foreign exchange market.
 Capital will be forced to stay local.

 Further, the British government can get the Bank of England to buy bonds.
 The debt market would stay liquid.
 British society has a lender of last resort.
 This acts as a bulwark against financial attack.

 The UK can effectively finance debt through money creation.
-The tradeoff is higher inflation.
+The tradeoff, traditionally assumed, is higher inflation.
 They can do this because they have a lender of last resort.